 TBG Transportation Contracts

 TBG and Petrobrás entered into three gas transportation agreements on February 25, 1999: TCQ Transportation Agreement, the TCO Transportation Agreement and the TCX Transportation Agreement (the three contracts collectively, the “Brazilian Transportation Agreements”).
 The Brazilian Transportation Agreements govern the transportation of gas through the Brazilian segment of the BBPL acquired by Petrobrás from YPFB under the GSA.
 The Brazilian Transportation Agreements each govern a range of the BBPL’s transportation capacity and designates payment terms to be paid by Petrobrás.
 All three Brazilian Transportation Agreements allow for a throughput charge for their respective capacities.
 The TCQ and TCX Transportation Agreements also allow for capacity charges.
 The capacity charge for the TCO capacity was dealt with separately under the TCO Funding Agreement between TBG and Petrobrás whereby Petrobrás provides funds as a pre-payment for the TCO capacity.
 These funds are being used to cover construction costs for the Brazilian segment of BBPL.
+Another contract, the Advanced Payment contract (APC) between Petrobrás and GTB also provided financing to construct the pipeline.
+The advance payments through December 31, 1999 totaled US$ 324.5 million.
+Repayment will be made through deductions from tariffs, payable by Petrobrás to GTB, as set fourth in the TCQ Transportation contract.
+The APC will be paid in full by January 31, 2012 and accrue interest at the rate of 10.07%

 Capacity Tranches for GTB and TBG

 TCQ tranche: For transportation of up to 18 MMcmd for a capacity charge (1996 price) of US$1.14/MMbtu for TBG in Brazil and US$0.3176/MMbtu for GTB in Bolivia, escalating at 0.5% per annum, plus a throughput charge equal to an initial rate of $0.002/MMbtu (1996 prices) escalating at 3.5% per year.
-The GTB tariff payments are denominated and payable in US dollars;
+The GTB tariff payments are denominated and payable in US Dollars after considering deductions as permitted under the APC.

 TCO tranche: For transportation of an incremental 6 MMcmd free of capacity charge, in return for an upfront payment from Petrobrás in the amount of US$383 million (US$302 million in Brazil to TBG, US$81 million in Bolivia to GTB) during the construction period.
 These payments were used to fund part of the construction budget in 1999.
 TCO volumes are being used primarily to supply gas-fired generation plants in Brazil;